AcroMedia/commerce_pos/README.md

   have and image field in its manage fields page).
 The image field selected will be used when displaying the product on the Point of Sale page.

+  * To configure payment methods navigate to Administration » Custom Offline Payments.
+  For Commerce Kickstart installations, go to Store Settings » Custom Offline Payments.

+  * To enable the default payment methods enable the Commerce POS Payments module.

 CONTRIBUTING
 -------------